Learn how your family can benefit from our home care services.

 How Much Help Do You Need?

-Our home care pricing is based on the unique needs of your situation and the amount of time you need a caregiver per day.
-We can provide services short-term or long-term, from just a few hours at a time to live-in or 24/7 support.
+The cost for home care is based on the unique needs of your situation and the amount of time you need a caregiver per day.
+We can provide companion care and personal care services from just a few hours at a time to live-in or 24/7 support.

-Charles is still mostly independent, perhaps living alone, but due to some mobility issues due to age or even recovering from surgery finds he needs a little extra help with daily tasks.
-This could include help bathing and dressing for the day, light housekeeping and meal prep, and grocery shopping or other errand running.
+Charles is still mostly independent, perhaps living alone.
+But due to some mobility issues, he needs a little extra help with daily tasks.
+This could include help with bathing and dressing for the day, light housekeeping, meal prep, grocery shopping and other errand running.

-Margaret may live with a family member or an adult child who is her primary caregiver, but she can’t be left alone due to a condition such as Alzheimer’s Disease or a severe disability.
+Margaret may live with a family member who is her primary caregiver, but she can’t be left alone due to a condition such as Alzheimer’s disease or a severe disability.
 Her main caregiver may work outside the home during the day and has evening activities and responsibilities that they must attend to, needing someone they trust to be with Margaret when they cannot be.

-Nancy cannot be left alone, but lives alone or with someone else unable to care for her.
-In this case, 24/7 care (where caregivers attend to needs in 8-hour shifts) or a live-in situation (where assigned caregivers have 2- to 3-day shifts, but the situation also allows for them to get a full night’s sleep in their own space during that time) may be the best option.
+Nancy cannot be left alone, but lives alone or with someone else who is unable to care for her.
+In this case, there are two options: 24/7 care, where caregivers attend to personal and companion care needs in 8-hour shifts; or live-in services, where caregivers are assigned to 2- to 3-day shifts in the client’s home but are also able to get a full night’s sleep in their own space during that time.
 This scenario is common for those clients with Dementia or Alzheimer’s Disease, a severe disability with little to no mobility, or another major health issue such as paralysis due to a stroke.
-Caregivers are there to help with all personal and companion care needs, such as meal prep and feeding, using the restroom and personal hygiene, daily household tasks and errands, and transportation for doctor appointments.
+Please contact your local FirstLight office to discuss if this service is available.